fedecorda/titanic/README.md

 the goals of this application are:

-1. goal one
+1. Sell most boats possible
-2. goal two
+2. Always satisfy the customer

 ## Architecture/ Infrastructure